shred/acme4j/src/doc/docs/faq.md

 ## Browsers do not accept my certificate.

 **Symptom:** A certificate was successfully issued.
-However the browser does not accept the certificate, and shows an error that the cert authority is invalid.
+However, the browser does not accept the certificate, and shows an error that the cert authority is invalid.

 **Cause:** This problem occurs when the staging server of a CA is used (e.g. `acme://letsencrypt.org/staging`).
 The certificate is signed correctly, but the staging issuer certificate is not known to the browser.